Updated 2025 Cap Casualty Candidates For All 32 Teams

 Outside of that, there arenโ€™t a lot of other big cuts for the 49ers.
 Core players like Kittle and LB Fred Warner have significant base salaries but have been productive enough that it would be shocking if San Francisco moved on.
 Juszczyk took a pay cut this past offseason and might be asked to do so again, as while heโ€™s another Shanahan favorite the fullback market around the league is not booming.

 Cutting either Floyd or Gross-Matos wouldnโ€™t save a lot of cap space but both players are due nearly $8 million in cash in 2025 and could receive some scrutiny as the team evaluates the defensive line.
-Floyd has 8.5 sacks and actually leads the team but heโ€™ll be 33 next year.
-Gross-Matos has missed six games and three of his 4.5 sacks came in one game, but at just 27 and with some versatility to kick inside on passing downs, the front office seems to like him a lot.
+Floyd had 8.5 sacks last year and was just half a sack off the team lead, but heโ€™ll be 33 next year.
+Gross-Matos missed six games and three of his 4.5 sacks came in one game, but at just 27 and with some versatility to kick inside on passing downs, the front office seems to like him a lot.
 I would lean toward both being back in 2025.

 Chicago Bears

-The Bears are once again going to be one of the NFL leaders in available cap space this offseason, with a current effective cap space projection of $61 million in 2025 thatโ€™s sixth in the league per Over The Cap.
-There are a few avenues to create more, however.
+The Bears are once again going to be one of the NFL leaders in available cap space this offseason, with a current effective cap space projection of $61 million in 2025 thatโ€™s seventh in the league per Over The Cap.
+There are avenues to create more, too.
 They are not going to keep both tight ends and of the two Everett is the far more likely cut given he was a favorite of disgraced former OC Shane Waldron who followed him over from Seattle.
-Kmet has under 500 receiving yards but he doesnโ€™t turn 26 until March and the Bears seem to be high on his potential.
+Kmet doesnโ€™t turn 26 until March and the Bears are high on his potential.

-Byard has been solid, probably better than he was last year with the Titans and Eagles, but heโ€™ll be 32 before the start of next season and will sometimes look his age on the field.
-With a new defensive coordinator coming in, there will probably be some uncertainty about Byardโ€™s outlook even though he is PFFโ€™s 18th-graded safety.
-Then again, if the Bears hire someone like former Titans HC Mike Vrabel, Byard could be just fine.
+Byard was solid, better than he was in 2023 with the Titans and Eagles, but heโ€™ll be 32 before the start of next season and sometimes looked his age on the field.
+With new DC Dennis Allen coming in, there should be some uncertainty about Byardโ€™s outlook even though he was PFFโ€™s 24th-graded safety out of 98 qualifiers.

 Cincinnati Bengals